-The Constitution also allows the Legislature to authorize the issuance of bonds (i) in the amount of up to \$4,000,000 to guarantee student loans; (ii) to insure payments on up to \$4,000,000 of mortgage loans for war veterans; and (iii) to insure payments on up to \$90,000,000 of mortgage loans for industrial, manufacturing, fishing agricultural and recreational enterprises.
+The Constitution also allows the Legislature to authorize the issuance of bonds (i) in the amount of up to \$4,000,000 to guarantee student loans; (ii) to insure payments on up to \$90,000,000 of mortgage loans for industrial, manufacturing, fishing agricultural and recreational enterprises.
 The Finance Authority of Maine is authorized to guarantee student loans and to insure payments on certain mortgage loans.
 See "Certain Public Instrumentalities - Finance Authority of Maine."
 The Constitution also allows the Legislature to authorize the issuance of bonds to insure payments on up to \$1,000,000 of mortgage loans for Indian housing.
 The Maine State Housing Authority is authorized to insure payments on mortgage loans for Indian housing.
 See "Certain Public Instrumentalities - Maine State Housing Authority" herein.
-Although the Constitution also allows the Legislature to authorize the issuance of bonds to insure the payment of revenue bonds of the Maine School Building Authority on school projects not exceeding \$6,000,000, the statutory authorization for insurance of Maine School Building Authority revenue bonds has been repealed.
+Although the Constitution also allows the Legislature to authorize the issuance of bonds to Eugislature to authorize the issuance of bonds to insure payments on up to \$1,000,000 of mortgage loans for Indian housing.
+See "Certain Public Instrumentalities - Maine State Housing Authority" herein.
+Although the Constitution also allows the Legislature to authorize the issuance of bonds of the Maine School Building Authority on school projects not exceeding \$6,000,000, the statutory authorization for insurance of Maine School Building Authority revenue bonds has been repealed.
 No bonds are outstanding pursuant to any of the authorizations described in this paragraph.